If you’re on social media, you’ve probably seen the memes bemoaning the approach of another work week.

 What is it exactly about work that many of us dread, and what changes can be made to improve workplace situations that are the origins of our unhappiness?

+Before we delve into the factors that cause workplace dread, it helps to first understand what contributes to an environment in which employees thrive and how that affects our emotions.
 Dr. Christine Carter, senior fellow at the Greater Good Science Center at the University of California, Berkeley, and author of “The Sweet Spot: How to Find Your Groove at Home and Work,” defines workplace happiness this way: “When we are talking about happiness – and why happy workers are more productive, engaged, and better for your bottom line – we’re using happiness as an umbrella term for something much larger.
 The type of happiness that’s great for the workplace involves the ability to access a wide range of positive emotions.”
 Dr. Carter explains some of these emotions include hope, optimism, confidence, gratitude, inspiration, and awe.

 Cutting-edge organizations and workplace happiness experts have concluded not only are happy workers more productive, resilient, loyal, and impact the bottom line, but it’s important to the overall well-being of each individual to be in a role in which they can thrive and adds meaning to their lives.
 Understanding root causes of employee unhappiness, it’s widely believed, is vital to implementing changes that lead to organizational success.